alex-entrainment/DIY_AV-Entrainment/README.md

 4. **`run_on_device_6.py`**:
    - A command-line runner that loads a JSON sequence (created by the editor) and physically drives the PCA9685 + LEDs, optionally playing the generated `.wav` file in sync.
    - Applies real-time oscillator logic: waveforms, frequency ramps, RFM, brightness patterns, etc.
+   - To start running a sequence from a file: `python run_on_device_6.py --file "filename".json`

 ---

 ## Installation
-1. **Clone or download** this repository onto your development machine or Raspberry Pi.
+1. **Clone or download** this repository onto your development machine and/or Raspberry Pi.
 2. Install required Python packages: numpy – for audio waveform generation simpleaudio – for real-time audio playback